rnag/rust.aws-cdk-lambda/README.md

     $ rustup target add aarch64-unknown-linux-gnu
     ```

-3)  Install [Zig], using either the instructions in their [installation guide] or one of the options below.
+3)  Install [Zig], using the instructions in their [installation guide] or one of the options below.

     1. Using [pip] (Python 3 required):